 1. What does “literalness” mean?

-It refers to understanding or expressing something exactly as it is stated, without interpretation or symbolism.
+It refers to understanding or expressing something exactly as it is stated, without adding interpretation, symbolism, or figurative meaning.

 2. Is literalness always helpful?